 Replacing your roof may not be the most satisfying home improvement project, because you don’t get to enjoy it the same way you would an upgraded kitchen, luxurious bathroom, or new hardwood flooring.

-Even so, you may consider not putting this project on the back-burner.
+Even so, you may consider taking this project off the back-burner.
 Here’s why: an old roof can’t protect your home as intended, which can lead to additional damage.
+Plus, depending on the design of your home, a new roof can actually give your home a facelift and make it look really nice.

-For example, a leaking roof can cause damage to the wood underneath and your home’s interior.
-Now, instead of simply replacing the roof, you have more trouble on your hands (which costs you more money).
+For example, a leaking roof can cause damage to the wood underneath and to your home’s interior.
+Then, instead of simply replacing the roof, you have more trouble on your hands (which costs you more money).

 How to Pay for a New Roof